Mazamars312/Analogue-Amiga/README.md

 `\Assets\amiga\common` folder

 -   The Kickstart ROM - MegaAGS-Kickstart.rom

--   The Main Hard drive image - MegaAGS-Pocket.hdf
+-   The Main Hard drive image - MegaAGS.hdf

 -   The Save Hard drive image - MegaAGS-Saves.hdf

 The Recommended setting in the interact menu are as follows:

 -   FDD/HDD LED = Off

 -   Port 1/Port 2 = Mouse/CD32PAD

 -   Mouse Speed = 10

 -   System Config = AGA/Turbo/PAL

 -   CPU Type 68020K CPU - No Cache

 -   memory - Chip = 2Mb

 -   memory - Slow = None

 -   memory - Fast = 32Mbytes

 -   Audio Filter = A500/PWM

+-   Audio Mix = 50%

 These can also be defaulted by selecting "Reset all to Default" in the interaction menu

 Is the best way to play this using the dock?
 --------------------------------------------